qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 to use in this project.
 It can be:

 * |checkbox| :guilabel:`No projection (or unknown/non-Earth projection)`:
-  this setting can be used to guess a layer CRS or when using QGIS for non earth uses like rpg maps, building mapping or microscopic stuff.
+  this setting can be used to guess a layer CRS or when using QGIS for non earth uses like role-playing game maps, building mapping or microscopic stuff.
   In this case:

   * no reprojection is done while rendering the layers: features are just drawn